1-800-FLOWERS.COM (FLWS) & The Competition Head to Head Contrast

 |1-800-FLOWERS.COM Competitors

-1-800-FLOWERS.COM presently has a consensus target price of $51.00, suggesting a potential upside of 91.87%.
-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 27.60%.
-Given 1-800-FLOWERS.COM’s stronger consensus rating and higher possible upside, analysts plainly believe 1-800-FLOWERS.COM is more favorable than its competitors.
+1-800-FLOWERS.COM currently has a consensus target price of $51.00, indicating a potential upside of 86.95%.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 22.29%.
+Given 1-800-FLOWERS.COM’s stronger consensus rating and higher probable upside, research analysts clearly believe 1-800-FLOWERS.COM is more favorable than its peers.

 Summary